 As a business owner, you need to respond to client reviews.
-If you don’t, you’re missing out on the opportunity to get important feedback, control the tone and branding of your page, and encourage more awesome reviews.
-Think about it: If you aren’t engaging with reviews on a regular basis, how do clients know you’re reading them?
-How do they know their effort was worth it?
-They don’t.
+If you don’t, you’re missing out on the opportunity to get important feedback, build relationships with your clients, and control the tone of your page.
+Think about it: If you aren’t engaging with reviews on a regular basis, how do clients know you’re even reading them?
+Bottom line, they don’t.

-It’s time to make responding to reviews part of your marketing strategy and show clients you are more than just a service: you are a business, brand, personality, and experience.
+If it’s not already a part of your marketing strategy, now is the time to start.
+Responding to each and every review can show your clients you are more than just a service — you are a brand, personality, and experience.

-Leaving a public response to a review (positive or negative) can be tricky and the way you respond could make or break a potential client’s decision to book with you.
+Leaving a public response to a review (positive or negative) can be tricky.
+The way you respond can make or break a potential client’s decision to book with you.
 Here are some tips to make sure each response you leave is professional, personalized, and represents your brand.

-- Personalized: Everyone likes to feel special and heard — make sure your responses are genuine and not robotic so clients know you’re listening.
-Personalize each response by using their first name and mentioning a detail from their appointment.
-This shows the client that their experience was important to you and you see them as an individual (not just a paycheck).
+Everyone likes to feel heard — make sure your responses are genuine and personalized so clients know you’re listening.
+Tailor each response to your client by using their first name and mentioning a detail from their appointment.
+This shows the client that their experience was important to you and you see them as someone you love to help (not just a paycheck).

-- Professional: This is also a great opportunity to build trust and credibility with potential clients who read through your reviews.
-In your response, feel free to give recommendations about other services or advice about how to care for their look outside of the salon.
-This reinforces that you are an expert and truly care about your client’s needs.
+Replying to positive reviews presents a great opportunity to build trust and establish your credibility as a stylist.
+In your response, feel free to give recommendations about other services or advice on how clients can care for their look outside of the salon.
+This reinforces that you are an expert and you care about your client’s needs.

 Unfortunately, no matter how great your services are or how much your clients love you, negative reviews happen.
-It’s something every business owner will have to deal with.
-Your first instinct might be to take it personally and get upset, DON’T. If the majority of your reviews are positive, having a few negative ones proves to potential clients that your reviews are legitimate and not edited by you, the business owner.
+It’s something every business owner has to deal with.
+Your first instinct might be to take it personally and get upset — don’t.
+In fact, if the majority of your reviews are positive, having a few negative ones proves to potential clients that your reviews are legitimate and not edited by you.
 Successful stylists have learned how to let go of the personal stuff, and instead, look at negative reviews as a branding opportunity.

-- Professional: As hard as it might be, great business owners take the high road and apologize.
-Even if you’re not sorry about the way you run your business, you can still be sorry they didn’t enjoy their experience.
-Say something like:
+As hard as it might be, great business owners take the high road and apologize.
+Even if you’re not sorry about the way you run your business, you can still be empathetic towards someone who didn’t enjoy their experience.
+You can say something like:

-“Hi Julie, I appreciate the feedback and I’m sorry you didn’t enjoy your experience.
-I hold my services to a high standard and I’m sorry they were not met during your appointment.”
+“Hi Julie, I appreciate the feedback and I’m sorry you didn’t enjoy your experience!
+I hold my services to a high standard and I’m sorry to hear they were not met during your appointment.”

-PRO TIP: Even if the bad review is uncalled for, this is still a public response: don’t make excuses, always apologize and offer to make it right, and continue the rest of the conversation offline.
+Even if the bad review is uncalled for, it’s still a public response — don’t make excuses, always apologize and offer to make it right.

 Not signed up for StyleSeat yet?
 Learn more here.